-Charles Hale Hoyt (1860-1900) was one of the most famous American authors of his time, specializing in “farce comedy,” early models of American musical comedy.
-His biggest hit was A Trip to Chinatown (1893), in which young couples are separated from their chaperones with amusing results.
+Charles Hale Hoyt (1859-1900) was one of the most beloved American playwrights of his time, specializing in “farce comedy,” early models of American musical comedy.
+He was a product of New England, and his comedies played well in small towns across the country.
+His biggest hit was A Trip to Chinatown (1891), in which young couples are separated from their chaperones with amusing results.
 From this show came three songs still known today–“After The Ball,” “Ruben and Rachael,” and “The Bowery.”

 He was elected to The Lambs in 1890 at the peak of his fame.
 While his popularity never dimmed, his career was later sidetracked by family tragedies.
 Hoyt was named the first Immortal Lamb when the honors were created in 1933.

 He was born 26 July 1859 in Concord, New Hampshire, to George Washington Hoyt and Martha Ann Hale.
 His father ran a hotel and later worked in the railway mail service.
 In 1868 the family moved to Charlestown, New Hampshire, where Hoyt attended private school.
 His mother died when he was nine years old.
 Hoyt finished his education at the Boston Latin School.